 Separate to your property division, there is sometimes a need in a family for one partner to provide finances to the other after separation.
 This usually occurs when one party to the relationship is unable to financially support themselves.

 Spousal maintenance can take different forms, including:

 - Periodic cash payments – for example, a specific amount of money paid each week or month

 - Payments in kind – meaning the payment of expenses on behalf of a partner including mortgage payments, utility bills and other regular fixed expenses, and

 - Lump sum payments – like a $10,000 payment to enable a partner to meet their living expenses for a period of time.

-Spouse maintenance is generally paid for a short and fixed period.
+Spousal maintenance is generally paid for a short and fixed period.
 It is not intended to be a payment that lasts forever, but it is assessed on a case-by-case basis.
-Often spouse maintenance is paid immediately after a separation until the property settlement is affected.
+Often spousal maintenance finances are paid immediately after a separation until the property settlement is affected.
 Sometimes it is paid for a few years after the separation to allow a partner time to take steps to be able to financially support themselves.